 There is a form called 4852 that works as a replacement for your W-2.
 Instructions and a downloadable PDF found on the IRS website help.
 If you do receive your W-2 after your taxes file and the information is different, you'll have to file a 1040x form to send the corrected information.

 Now that you know how important it is to request W-2 forms, and how to get old W-2 forms, it may also be helpful to have a platform to assist you!
-If you're interested in learning more about the paystub creator for assistance in creating your W-2, read this article today!
+If you're interested in learning more about the paystub creator read this article and let's begin creating your W-2 today!